jackrschumacher/UAH-Notes-md/Notes/Week 13%3A Security and Advanced Bash Operations.md

+---
+title: Week 13%3A Security and Advanced Bash Operations
+---

 - # Security Auditing and System Hardening
 	- What is system hardening is **the process of securing a system by reducing its attack surface**
 		- Involves disabling unnecessary services, configuring security settings, and applying updates